Last Updated on: 23rd August 2024, 07:52 pm

 You already know how both targeting methods work in practice, so now it’s time for you to find out how RTB House can help you reach your marketing goals.
 If you plan to use contextual targeting, you need to know that:

-• We use ContentGPT, an innovative technology component that is set to revolutionize the way marketers understand and engage with online audiences.
-By leveraging the capabilities of Generative Pre-trained Transformers (GPT) and Large Language Models (LLMs), ContentGPT provides unparalleled insights into the specific interests and intents of webpage readers across the Open Internet,
+- We use IntentGPT, an innovative technology component that is set to revolutionize the way marketers understand and engage with online audiences.
+By leveraging the capabilities of Generative Pre-trained Transformers (GPT) and Large Language Models (LLMs), IntentGPT provides unparalleled insights into the specific interests and intents of webpage readers across the Open Internet,

 We support all targeting methods available on the market, so you don’t have to worry about anything.
 Tell us what your business goals are, and we will recommend the best method to support your goals and aspirations.